cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Rust-Async-Demystified-p1.md

 Models/styles able to achieve this goal include:

-- **Polling**: The program repeatedly checks the task status at regular intervals.
+- **Polling**: The program repeatedly checks the task status at regular time intervals.
 However, it occupies the CPU and blocks the program.
 It's not good, but sometimes you have to, especially in synchronous codes.
 - **Callbacks**: To avoid polling, we can directly tell the I/O function what it should do after the I/O operation is finished by passing a **callback**, which is something like a function pointer.
 Callback is a kind of asynchronous programming.
 Understanding callbacks can be the *foundation\** for learning asynchronous programming systems.
 - **Event-Driven**: The program's flow is determined by events such as user actions, timer expirations, etc. An **event loop** repeatedly checks for events and dispatches them to appropriate handlers.
 - ...